Peacemaker Kurogane: Anime

-An anime television series adaptation by Gonzo and produced by Geneon ran for 24 episodes, which aired on TV Asahi between October 7, 2003 and March 24, 2004.
+An anime television series adaptation by Gonzo and produced by Geneon ran for 24 episodes, which aired on TV Asahi between October 7, 2003, and March 24, 2004.
 The US license for the anime is held by ADV Films under the title Peacemaker.
 The anime mostly follows the plot of the original manga Peace Maker, but also introduces characters that are only shown in Peacemaker Kurogane.
 The anime aired in the United States on Showtime Beyond, alongside Chrono Crusade.
 On June 25, 2010, anime distributor Funimation Entertainment announced on their online panel FuniCon 4.0, that they have acquired rights to the series along with 3 other ADV title, after ADV's shutdown in 2009.
 The anime was broadcast in France by Déclic-Images.
 It was broadcast in Spain by Buzz Channel.
-It was broadcast in Saudi Arabia by space power, in the Philippines by QTV and Hero.
+It was broadcast in Saudi Arabia by Space Power and in the Philippines by QTV and Hero.

 The anime uses two pieces of theme music.
 "You Gonna Feel" by Hav is the opening theme, while "Hey Jimmy!" by Hav is the ending theme of the anime.

-Gonzo Digimation released the anime's seven DVDs between December 21, 2003 and June 25, 2004.
+Gonzo Digimation released the anime's seven DVDs between December 21, 2003, and June 25, 2004.
 Gonzo Digimation released the DVD box set, containing all 7 DVDs, on December 22, 2004.
-ADV Films released the anime's seven DVDs between September 14, 2004 and September 13, 2005.
+ADV Films released the anime's seven DVDs between September 14, 2004, and September 13, 2005.
 ADV Films released the DVD box set, containing all 7 DVDs, on November 15, 2005.

 On April 14, 2016, it was announced that the manga would receive a new anime adaptation, which was later confirmed to be a two-part anime film that adapted a later arc of Peacemaker Kurogane.
 It is directed by Shigeru Kimiya and written by Eiji Umehara, with animation produced by White Fox and character designs by Sayaka Koiso.
 The first part titled Peacemaker Kurogane: Belief (PEACE MAKER 鐵　～想道～, Pīsu Meikā Kurogane: Omou-michi) premiered in Japan on June 2, 2018.
 The second part titled Peacemaker Kurogane: Friend (PEACE MAKER 鐵　～友命～, Pīsu Meikā Kurogane: Yūmei) premiered on November 17, 2018.

 Drama and animation CDs

 On December 21, 2003, Geneon released an animation soundtrack CD for Peacemaker Kurogane.
 Geneon released a set of 5 Drama CDs for Peacemaker Kurogane.
-The first CD was released on December 21, 2003, the second CD on January 23, 2004, the third CD on February 25, 2004, the fourth CD on March 21, 2004 and the fifth CD on April 23, 2004 The songs were sung by Mitsuki Saiga, Yuka Imai, Joji Nakata, Takaya Toshi, Junichi Suwabe, Kappei Yamaguchi and Kenji Nomura.
+The first CD was released on December 21, 2003, the second CD on January 23, 2004, the third CD on February 25, 2004, the fourth CD on March 21, 2004 and the fifth CD on April 23, 2004.
+The songs were sung by Mitsuki Saiga, Yuka Imai, Joji Nakata, Takaya Toshi, Junichi Suwabe, Kappei Yamaguchi and Kenji Nomura.
 On November 25, 2005, Geneon released a Drama CD for the second season of Peacemaker Kurogane.
 The songs were sung by Mitsuki Saiga, Joji Nakata, Takaya Toshi, Kappei Yamaguchi, Kenji Nomura, Kousuke Torimi and Takahiro Sakurai.

 On March 10, 2004, a soundtrack CD was released for the opening theme of Peacemaker Kurogane, "You Gonna Feel" by Hav.